Tom Bergeron: National television work

 Bergeron was the host of Hollywood Squares from 1998 to 2004, a role for which he won a Daytime Emmy Award for Outstanding Game Show Host in 2000.

-In February 2001, he became the new host of the ABC series America's Funniest Home Videos.
-In March 2014, Bergeron announced on Twitter that he would not be hosting America's Funniest Home Videos after season 25.
-Bergeron's final episode of America's Funniest Home Videos aired May 17, 2015.
-He was replaced by Alfonso Ribeiro.
+In February 2001, he became the host of the ABC series America's Funniest Home Videos.
+In March 2014, Bergeron announced on Twitter that he would be leaving America's Funniest Home Videos after season 25.
+Bergeron's final episode of America's Funniest Home Videos aired on May 17, 2015; he was replaced by Alfonso Ribeiro.
+As of 2025, Bergeron remains the show's longest tenured host.